Azure-Samples/iot-edge-opc-plc/src/CompanionSpecs/WotCon/README.md

 actions as OPC UA Variables / Methods linked by `HasWoTComponent`.

-This folder is **mock-only**: there is no real southbound protocol binding — materialized Variables carry seeded values from [`WotMockValueGenerator`](./WotMockValueGenerator.cs) and action handlers return canned outputs.
+This folder is **mock-only**: there is no real southbound protocol binding — materialized Variables carry simulated values from [`WotMockValueGenerator`](./WotMockValueGenerator.cs) and action handlers return canned outputs.
 Real Modbus / HTTP / OPC DA / etc. translation is out of scope;
 the goal is to give consumers (Commander, dashboards, integration tests) a